Barbershop music: Organizations

 Barbershop music is promoted through the use of competition for quartets and choruses run by not-for-profit organizations.
 Barbershop organizations often provide judging, education, coaching and promotion services for local choruses and quartets.

 United States

-In the United States, there are three major organizations which are intended to preserve the style of Barbershop music: The Barbershop Harmony Society, a historically men's organization until 2018; Sweet Adelines International, a women's organization; and Harmony, Incorporated which splintered off from Sweet Adelines in 1959.
-A minor organization began in 2014 called the Mixed Harmony Barbershop Association to promote mixed harmony barbershop quartets and choruses within the three major organizations and internationally.
-The Society for the Preservation and Propagation of BarberShop Quartet Singing in the U.S. (SPPBSQSUS) formed in 2018 as a fraternal organization to preserve and perpetuate the all-male barbershop quartet.
+In the United States, there are three major organizations which are intended to preserve the style of barbershop music: The Barbershop Harmony Society, a historically men's organization until 2018; SingUnited International (known until 2026 as Sweet Adelines International), a women's organization; and Harmony, Incorporated which splintered off from Sweet Adelines International in 1959.
+An organization began in 2014 called the Mixed Harmony Barbershop Association to promote mixed harmony barbershop quartets and choruses within the three major organizations and internationally.
+Another organization called The Society for the Preservation and Propagation of Barbershop Quartet Singing in the United States (SPPBSQSUS) formed in 2018 as a fraternal organization to preserve and perpetuate all-male barbershop quartet singing; since 2024, it operates as the Worldwide Barbershop Quartet Association (WBQA).

 Barbershop Harmony Society (BHS)

 The revival of a cappella singing took place circa 1938 when tax lawyer Owen C. Cash sought to save the art form from the threat of radio.
 He garnered support from investment banker Rupert I. Hall.
 Both came from Tulsa, Oklahoma.
 Cash was a partisan of quartet singing who advertised the fact that he did not want a cappella to fall by the wayside.
 Thousands of men responded.
 Later the "Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America" was established, known by the abbreviation S.P.E.B.S.Q.S.A. at a time when many institutions in the US used multiple initials to denote their function.
 The group adopted the alternate name "Barbershop Harmony Society" early in its history.
 While its legal name has never changed, it changed its official brand name to "Barbershop Harmony Society" in 2004.

 For the majority of its history, the society had all-male membership.
 It was all-white until 1963 when it allowed black members, and since 2018, it allows women to join as members.